Carthicc/Crypto-Price-Predictor/README.md

 # Crypto-Price-Predictor
 This code allows you top predict future prices of cryptocurrencies, by learning the patterns of previous open and close values.
-The data is input using Pandas, and then once cryptocurrency is chosen.
-We then create a model to find out the predicted price of the crypto.
-The data is broken into test_data and train_data, and its distribution can be viewd graphically:
+The data is input using Pandas, and then once cryptocurrency is chosen, we then create a model to find out the predicted price of the crypto.
+The data is broken into test_data and train_data, and its distribution can be viewed graphically:

 ![price_fluctuation](https://github.com/Carthicc/Crypto-Price-Predictor/blob/main/images/price%20fluctuation.png)